QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show typeof(x_2) <: AbstractRange;

-While you may not know the exact concrete type, any ``AbstractRange`` has an informal set of operations that are available
+While you may not know the exact concrete type, any ``AbstractRange`` has an informal set of operations that are available.

 .. code-block:: julia